Pieter De Bruyne

-Pieter De Bruyne (Aalst, Belgium, 1931 - 1987) was a Flemish artist, designer and interior architect.
+Pieter De Bruyne (1931 –1987) was a Flemish artist, designer and interior architect.

 Life

-In 1953, De Bruyne graduated as an interior architect at the Sint-Lucas School in Brussels.
-In 1955–56 and 1957, he participated in the salons of modern social furniture in Ghent, and in 1958, he received the “Golden Mark”.
+De Bruyne was born in Aalst, Belgium.
+In 1953, he graduated as an interior architect from the Sint-Lucas School in Brussels.
+In 1955–56 and 1957, he participated in the salons of modern social furniture in Ghent, and in 1958, he received the Golden Mark.
 At this time, De Bruyne also did an internship at Studio Giò Ponti in Milan.
 In 1959, he received an honourable mention in the international furniture competition of Cantù.
-In 1960, De Bruyne won a prize with chair designs in the European Arflex - Domus (magazine) competition in Milan.
+In 1960, De Bruyne won a prize with chair designs in the European Arflex – Domus competition in Milan.
 In 1961, he won another prize at Cantù with a dining room design.
 He held exhibitions in Belgium and abroad and took on the most diverse assignments.

 De Bruyne taught at the St.-Lukas Institute in Schaarbeek, and received a state prize in 1984 for his artistic career.
 The entire archive of his work is owned by the Design Museum Gent.

 Work

-On the occasion of an exhibit in the Saint Peter’s Abbey in Ghent in 1976, Jan Pieter Ballegeer writes: “But what is the message of De Bruyne’s furniture?
+On the occasion of an exhibit in the Saint Peter's Abbey in Ghent in 1976, Jan Pieter Ballegeer writes: "But what is the message of De Bruyne's furniture?
 There is, first and foremost, an attack of sorts on the familiar itself, an annihilation, if you will, of the common.
 There is a distortion of objects as one sees in dadaism, surrealism and pop-art.
-However, De Bruyne’s deformation is not characteristically expressionistic, not mainly meant to be understood immediately, but rather delicately mysterious and complexly aesthetic, ingeniously manneristic.
-The designer’s artistic self-awareness lends to his furniture a remarkable monumentality?
-Their nature almost demands that they not be placed against walls or in corners, but that they stand free in space, like sculptures.
+However, De Bruyne's deformation is not characteristically expressionistic, not mainly meant to be understood immediately, but rather delicately mysterious and complexly aesthetic, ingeniously manneristic.
+The designer's artistic self-awareness lends to his furniture a remarkable monumentality?
+Their nature almost demands that they not be placed against walls or in corners, but that they stand free in space, like sculptures."

 Pioneer of the postmodern

-De Bruyne’s projects from the period 1970–1987 should definitely be linked to the postmodern school in architecture and design.
+De Bruyne's projects from the period 1970 to 1987 are linked to the postmodern school in architecture and design.
 The best-known designers in this respect are Studio Alchimia and the Memphis Group (Alessandro Mendini, A. Branzi, Ettore Sottsass).
-The many traits in common with the postmodern Italians should not obscure the fact that De Bruyne had already started this type of work in 1970, whereas Studio Alchimia and the Memphis Group only developed their activities a decade later.
-This is exactly why some call De Bruyne a precursor of postmodern furniture.
+Bruyne had already started this type of work in 1970, whereas Studio Alchimia and the Memphis Group only developed their activities a decade later.
+This is why some call De Bruyne a precursor of postmodern furniture.

 Chantilly cabinet

-De Bruyne was paid hommage in the exhibition Postmodernism: Style and Subversion 1970–1990 in the London Victoria and Albert Museum (2011–2012), where his Chantilly cabinet (1975) took up a prominent place.
+De Bruyne was paid homage in the exhibition Postmodernism: Style and Subversion 1970–1990 in the London Victoria and Albert Museum (2011–2012), where his Chantilly cabinet (1975) took up a prominent place.